Shinyhunter2109/Ledybot/README.md

 # Ledybot

 ## About
-Ledybot is a GTS giveaway bot for pokemon sun and moon.
+Ledybot is a GTS giveaway bot for Omega Ruby and Alpha Sapphire and pokemon sun and moon.
 Check out LedySync to go along with it, it's really cool: https://github.com/olliz0r/LedySync

-If you are rich and like what you see, feel free to throw me a donation at https://www.paypal.me/olliz0r !

 ## Credits
 Huge thanks to EzPz/imaboy321 for rewriting, enhancing and maintaining this project for so long!
+Also a Huge Shoutout to Mitsukii for setting up the Gen 6 Compatibility.

 ## Usage
 To get this to run you need a hacked 3DS with CFW.
 You need NTR (mode 3 version for o3ds) as well as Input Redirection (also mode 3 for o3ds)